Icosavax (NASDAQ:ICVX) Sees Large Volume Increase

-Icosavax, Inc. (NASDAQ:ICVX – Get Free Report) saw unusually-strong trading volume on Thursday .
-Approximately 819,883 shares changed hands during trading, an increase of 184% from the previous session’s volume of 288,946 shares.The stock last traded at $15.68 and had previously closed at $15.73.
+Shares of Icosavax, Inc. (NASDAQ:ICVX – Get Free Report) saw unusually-strong trading volume on Wednesday .
+Approximately 134,745 shares traded hands during mid-day trading, a decline of 58% from the previous session’s volume of 319,112 shares.The stock last traded at $15.45 and had previously closed at $15.47.

-A number of research analysts have weighed in on the company.
-Guggenheim started coverage on Icosavax in a report on Friday, November 17th.
-They set a “buy” rating and a $28.00 target price for the company.
-Oppenheimer reaffirmed an “outperform” rating and issued a $25.00 price target on shares of Icosavax in a report on Monday, October 2nd.
-Finally, William Blair cut Icosavax from an “outperform” rating to a “market perform” rating in a research report on Tuesday.
+ICVX has been the topic of several analyst reports.
+Guggenheim initiated coverage on shares of Icosavax in a report on Friday, November 17th.
+They set a “buy” rating and a $28.00 price target on the stock.
+William Blair downgraded shares of Icosavax from an “outperform” rating to a “market perform” rating in a report on Tuesday, December 12th.
+Finally, Oppenheimer reiterated an “outperform” rating and set a $25.00 price target on shares of Icosavax in a report on Monday, October 2nd.

-Icosavax (NASDAQ:ICVX – Get Free Report) last announced its earnings results on Tuesday, November 14th.
-The company reported ($0.44) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.57) by $0.13.
-As a group, analysts expect that Icosavax, Inc. will post -2.2 EPS for the current fiscal year.
+Icosavax (NASDAQ:ICVX – Get Free Report) last released its quarterly earnings data on Tuesday, November 14th.
+The company reported ($0.44) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.57) by $0.13.
+On average, equities analysts predict that Icosavax, Inc. will post -2.2 earnings per share for the current fiscal year.

-In other Icosavax news, insider Cassia Cearley sold 8,759 shares of the stock in a transaction that occurred on Wednesday, December 13th.
-The shares were sold at an average price of $16.01, for a total transaction of $140,231.59.
-Following the transaction, the insider now directly owns 131,200 shares in the company, valued at $2,100,512.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 30.59% of the company’s stock.
+In other Icosavax news, insider Cassia Cearley sold 8,759 shares of the business’s stock in a transaction dated Wednesday, December 13th.
+The shares were sold at an average price of $16.01, for a total value of $140,231.59.
+Following the completion of the sale, the insider now directly owns 131,200 shares of the company’s stock, valued at approximately $2,100,512.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+30.59% of the stock is owned by corporate insiders.

 Icosavax Company Profile